-When modeling climate change uncertainty, scientists and economists have long emphasized the importance of accounting for the potential of catastrophic climate change.
-Catastrophic outcomes combine several overlapping concepts including unlucky states of the world (i.e., bad draws), deep uncertainty, and climate tipping points and elements.
+uncertainty, and climate tipping points and elements.
 Traditionally, IAM developers address uncertainty by specifying probability distributions over various climate and economic parameters.
 This type of uncertainty implies the possibility of an especially bad draw if multiple uncertain parameters turn out to be lower than we expect, causing actual climate damages to greatly exceed expected damages.

 Our understanding of the climate and economic systems is also affected by so-called "deep uncertainty," which can be thought of as uncertainty over the true probability distributions for specific climate and economic parameters.
 The mean and variance of many uncertain climate phenomena are unknown due to lack of data, resulting in "fat-tailed distributions"-i.e., the tail of the distributions decline to zero slower than the normal distribution.
 Fat-tailed distributions result when the best guess of the distribution is derived under learning.
-Given the general opinion that bad surprises are likely to outweigh good surprises in the case of climate change, nodelers capture deep uncertainty by selecting probability distributions with a fat upper tail which reflects the greater likelihood of extreme events.
+Given the general opinion that bad surprises are likely to outweigh good surprises in the case of climate change, modelers capture deep uncertainty by selecting probability distributions with a fat upper tail which reflects the greater likelihood of extreme events.
 The possibility of fat tails increases the likelihood of a "very" bad draw with high economic costs, and can result in a very high (and potentially infinite) expected cost of climate change (a phenomenon known as the dismal theory).

-Climate tipping elements are environmental thresholds where a small change in climate forcing can lead to large, non-linear shifts in the future state of the climate (over short and long periods of time) through positive feedback (i.e., snowball) effects.294 Tipping points refer to economically relevant thresholds after which change occurs rapidly (i.e., Gladwellian tipping points), such that opportunities for adaptation and intervention are limited.295 Tipping point examples include the reorganization of the Atlantic meridional overturning circulation (AMOC) and a shift to a more persistent El Niño regime in the Pacific Ocean.296 Social tipping points-including climate-induced migration and conflict-also exist.
+Climate tipping elements are environmental thresholds where a small change in climate forcing can lead to large, non-linear shifts in the future state of the climate (over short and long periods of time) through positive feedback (i.e., snowball) effects.
+Tipping points refer to economically relevant thresholds after which change occurs rapidly (i.e., Gladwellian tipping points), such that opportunities for adaptation and intervention are limited.
+Tipping point examples include the reorganization of the Atlantic meridional overturning circulation (AMOC) and a shift to a more persistent El Niño regime in the Pacific Ocean.
+Social tipping points-including climate-induced migration and conflict-also exist.
+These various tipping points interact, such that triggering one tipping point may affect the probabilities of triggering other tipping points.
+There is some overlap between tipping point events and fat tails in that the probability distributions for how likely, how quick, and how damaging tipping points will be are unknown.
+Accounting fully for these most pressing, and potentially most dramatic, uncertainties in the